STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

      * In header
      * Algorithm page at cppreference.com
    * * :cpp:func:`hpx::parallel::v1::is_sorted`
-     * Returns ``true`` if each element in a range is sorted
+     * Returns ``true`` if each element in a range is sorted.
      * ``<hpx/include/parallel_is_sorted.hpp>``
      * :cppreference-algorithm:`is_sorted`
    * * :cpp:func:`hpx::parallel::v1::is_sorted_until`
-     * Returns the first unsorted element
+     * Returns the first unsorted element.
      * ``<hpx/include/parallel_is_sorted.hpp>``
      * :cppreference-algorithm:`is_sorted_until`
    * * :cpp:func:`hpx::parallel::v1::sort`
-     * Sorts the elements in a range
+     * Sorts the elements in a range.
      * ``<hpx/include/parallel_sort.hpp>``
      * :cppreference-algorithm:`sort`
    * * :cpp:func:`hpx::parallel::v1::sort_by_key`
-     * Sorts one range of data using keys supplied in another range
+     * Sorts one range of data using keys supplied in another range.
      * ``<hpx/include/parallel_sort.hpp>``
      *